OKPIK Cold Weather Camping Training is coming to St Louis!

 Program areas include: first aid, cooking, nutrition, travel planning, shelters, clothing systems, sleeping systems, mental aspects of winter camping, nature, games, and FUN!

 Youth Participant Requirements

-Youth must be 14 years old and at least 1st Class as of Nov.
-5th, 2016, have long term camping experience, and have their Scoutmaster’s approval.
-Venturers may participate with the same restrictions less the 1st Class rank.
+Youth must be 14 years old and at least First Class as of December 9, 2017, have long-term camping experience, and have their Scoutmaster’s and Parental/Guardian approvals.
+Venturers may participate with the same restrictions less the First Class rank.